LuxLang/lux/documentation/book/the_lux_programming_language/chapter_7.md

-# Chapter 7: Interfaces and Implementations
+# Chapter 7: Polymorphism a.k.a. interfaces and implementations

 _Where types and values collide._